G-Freart/homelab-kubernetes-provider/README.md

 * haproxy
 * nginx

-In order to create load balancer VMs, you should create more than one control plane.
+In order to create load balancer VMs, you must create more than one control plane VMs.

 For each VMs, settings are :
 * vms : the count of VMs to provision
 * vcpu : the count of virtual cpu to associate to the related VM
 * mem: the RAM (in gigabyte) to associate to the related VM
 * disk : the disk size (in gigabyte) to associate to the related VM

+When more than one load balancer is defined, one VIP will be configured between each load balancer node.
+This VIP is configured using settings put under 'internal' tag.
+More over, an 'external' could be also configured which allow you to access your cluster from outside of it, using the setted KVM  'bridge'

 The network part of the file allow you to customize either the KVM network or the K8S network :
 * 'iface' must contains the name of the interface created during the terraform process of the VM provisionning :